Top 10 Best Pixar Movies

 3 Finding Nemo

-Anyway, this is my favorite Pixar Movie ever.
-Every single aspect and point of this movie is so impressive and flawless that it easily marks one of the best animated films if not, the BEST animated film in my opinion.
+Anyway, this is my favorite Pixar movie ever.
+Every single aspect and point of this movie is so impressive and flawless that it easily marks one of the best animated films, if not the BEST animated film, in my opinion.

 4 Monsters, Inc.

 I personally found this to be one of the most emotional, fantastic, funniest, and most brilliant films ever made.
 It's a masterpiece, with a fantastic score and storyline.
 It's original and keeps you on your toes.
 The song 'If I Didn't Have You', by Randy Newman and sung by Billy Crystal and John Goodman, is easily one of my favorites, right up there with 'You've Got a Friend in Me' and 'I Will Go Sailing No More'.
-This film has MASTER acting, with names like Jennifer Tilly, Billy Crystal, Steve Buscemi, and John Goodman, all talented people.
+This film has masterful acting, with names like Jennifer Tilly, Billy Crystal, Steve Buscemi, and John Goodman, all talented people.
 In short, this film is the best, right up there with Toy Story, Finding Nemo, and Up.

 5 Up

-Beautiful animation, an interesting but weird plot of a flying house, amazing heartwarming music, and great messages.
-The beginning and the end made me cry.
-It really expressed the things in life that matter, and the things you do for others.
-Carl Fredricksen (the main character) risked nearly everything for a dream he promised to his wife for the life of another person he valued.
+Carl Fredricksen, the main character, risked nearly everything for a dream he promised to his wife for the life of another person he valued.
 He put balloons on his house, and flew it all the way to South America!
 However, he met an annoying kid along the way named Russel.
-He gets captured, but Carl does not go to save him.
+Russel gets captured, but Carl does not go to save him.
 Instead, he continues to fly his house to South America because he valued it more.
-He then started to look at his wife's adventure book, and he sees that all the time he spent with his wife and enjoying the wonders of life was truly an amazing adventure.
-He then came to realize the things that he valued more.
-He then throws heavy, valuable items out of his house to get it to fly again because all of that stuff did not matter to ...more

 6 Wall-E

 Wall-E is for sure my favorite Pixar movie.
-Not many people would think of it as their favorite- it is not very popular and has very little dialogue.
-Because it doesn't appeal to many younger kids, it was not as popular a movie as some other pixar movies, but I really like it.
-I think the emotions shown where very strong and it was a unique perspective-
+Not many people think of it as their favorite - it is not very popular and has very little dialogue.
+Because it doesn't appeal to many younger kids, it was not as popular as some other Pixar movies, but I really like it.
+I think the emotions shown were very strong, and it offered a unique perspective - different from other Pixar movies.
+However, I do think it is a movie that will be appreciated more by older audiences.

 7 Toy Story 3